 I am a postdoctoral scholar at the University of Chicago, where I hold an NSF Astronomy and Astrophysics Postdoctoral Fellowship and a Schramm Fellowship in Experimental Physics and a Kavli Institute for Cosmological Physics (KICP) Fellowship.
 My research in experimental cosmology focuses on understanding the physics of the very early Universe and constraining potential extensions to the \(\Lambda CDM\) cosmological model.
-Much of this work involves developing novel millimeter-wave instruments to measure faint, diffuse backgrounds from early times: the cosmic microwave background (CMB), and in the physics of the Epoch of Reionization (EoR) through mapping the large-scale fluctuations of ionized carbon.
+Much of this work involves developing novel millimeter-wave instruments to measure faint, diffuse backgrounds from early times: the cosmic microwave background (CMB) and the integrated emission of high-redshift galaxies (line intensity mapping).
+Projects that I work on include:

 From 2017 to 2020 I was a Grainger and KICP Fellow at the University of Chicago.
 In 2017 I completed my Ph.D. in the Harvard CMB Lab advised by John Kovac, and before that I was an undergraduate at Caltech.